zynick/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset (i.e. the total number of rows with NAs) is 2304.

-#### Use mean for that 5-minute interval to fill all of the missing values.
+Using mean for that 5-minute interval to fill all of the missing values.

 ```r